Bhogaraju Pattabhi Sitaramayya: High office

 He ran successfully for Congress presidency in 1948, winning with the support of Jawaharlal Nehru, the Prime Minister of India.
 He was a member of the J.V.P.
 Committee (Jawaharlal Nehru, Vallabhbhai Patel and Pattabhi) which formally rejected the reorganization of states on linguistic lines but after a 56-day hunger strike by Potti Sriramulu the formation of Andhra State without Madras City took place.
 Prior to this he served as a member in the Constituent Assembly, in 1952 he was elected to Rajya Sabha.
 Pattabhi also served as the Governor of Madhya Pradesh from 1956 to 1957.

 Andhra Bank

-With the financial support of Srimantu Raja Yarlagadda Sivarama Prasad Bahadur, Bhogaraju Pattabhi Sitaramayya established Andhra Bank in Machilipatnam on 28 November 1923 which is currently one of the major commercial banks of India.
+With the financial support of Srimantu Raja Yarlagadda Sivarama Prasad Bahadur, Sitaramayya established Andhra Bank in Machilipatnam on 28 November 1923 which is currently one of the major commercial banks of India.
 Its present headquarters is located at Hyderabad.
 The head office of Andhra Bank, "Pattabhi Bhavan", is named after him.
 He also started Andhra Insurance Company, Krishna Jilla Co-Operative Bank in Krishna District Bhagyalakshmi Bank.
-As announced by Govt of India on 29 August 2019, Andhra Bank is being merged with Union Bank of India and Corporation Bank on 1 April 2020 and thus losing its exclusive identity.